 While restraining orders are part of existing family law cases, a no-contact order is issued during criminal proceedings.

 These most often occur in cases of stalking and harassment.
-They protect victims from contact by their harasser in any form, including in-person, through a third party, and via phone, email, or even social media.
+They protect victims from contact by their harasser in any form, including in person, through a third party, or by phone, email, or social media.

 No-contact orders are generally shorter in duration than other protection orders and shield you during an ongoing criminal case.
 A temporary order lasts 14 days, though the court can set a longer period or extend the safeguard indefinitely.